 Consumers across the US and beyond are already well acquainted with plant-based dairy products.
 From the first commercial soy milk facility in 1917 in New York to Sweden’s Oatly oat milk taking coffee shop culture by storm, consumers worldwide have demonstrated an almost singular openness to experimenting with plant-based substitutes.
 Now experimentation is beginning to expand beyond the grocery store milk aisle to all aspects of dairy and egg products.

 This revolution is being driven by an increasing focus on health, animal welfare, and climate change.
-The recent emergence of zoonotic diseases, such as the Covid-19 pandemic and the African swine fever, have also drawn attention to the growing animal-free food production industry, with plant-based foods taking center stage.
+Outbreaks of zoonotic diseases, such as the COVID-19 pandemic and the African swine fever, have also drawn attention to the growing animal-free food production industry, with plant-based foods taking center stage.

-In addition, there have also been recent developments in the field of cell cultured milk production, with a handful of companies leveraging on cellular agriculture to not only develop sustainable alternatives to cow’s milk, but also human breast milk.
-These products have not been commercialised as yet, and need to overcome regulatory hurdles as well as cost implications before reaching the market.
+In addition, there have also been recent developments in the field of cell-cultured milk production, with a handful of companies leveraging on cellular agriculture to not only develop sustainable alternatives to cow’s milk but also human breast milk.
+These products have not been commercialized as yet, and need to overcome regulatory hurdles as well as cost implications before reaching the market.

 Most plant-based dairy startups focus on milk and cheese substitutes while plant-based butter has attracted less activity in part due to consumer aversion to plant-based fats over health concerns.
 Disruptors attempting to develop plant-based dairy alternatives from new ingredients—beyond a standard set of soy, almond, cashew, coconut and oats—have attracted significantly more funding compared to the rest of the industry.